benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - And these days we have all this dev tooling to make our lives easier
-  * Ensure we don't ship broken code
+  * To ensure we don't ship broken code
-  * All we had was our desktop & FTP to transfer the files
+  * _Past:_ All we had was our desktop & FTP to transfer the files
   * Would work directly on the server and break all sorts of things on Production
-  * _Dangling commas were my arch nemesis!_
+  * _One dangling commas would break **everything**_
+- Our code goes thru an incredible journey from idea to Production
 - **VSCode:** Editors like VSCode that make writing code so much easier
   * Intellisense, unused code warning, extensions
 - **Github:** Like table stakes now, but we didn't have version control